alibaba/Alink/docs/en/pipeline/tuning/GridSearchCV.md

 ## Description
-Grid search implemented by Train-Validation.
+Grid search implemented by Cross validation.

  Grid search is an approach to parameter tuning that will methodically build and evaluate a model for each combination of algorithm parameters specified in a grid.